ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/science-everywhere/index.md

     B. Read (about one hour total) about anything related to science.
 Then do the following:
         (1) Make a list of at least two questions or ideas from what you read.
         (2) Discuss two of the questions or ideas with your counselor.
             {{#note type="counselor"}}Books on many topics may be found at your local library.
-Examples of magazines include but are not limited to Odyssey, KIDS DISCOVER, National Geographic Kids, Highlights, and OWL or owlkids.com.{{/note}}
+Examples of magazines include but are not limited to Odyssey, KIDS DISCOVER, National Geographic Kids, Whizz Pop Bang, Science+nature, How it Works, Aquila, Popular Science, muse, and OWL or owlkids.com.{{/note}}
     C. Do a combination of reading and watching(about one hour total) about anything related to science.
 Then do the following:
         (1) Make a list of at least two questions or ideas from what you read and watched.
         (2) Discuss two of the questions or ideas with your counselor.
-2. Complete ONE adventure from the following list for your current rank or complete option A or B. (If you choose an Adventure, choose one you have not already earned.)
+2. Complete ONE adventure from the following list for your current rank or complete option A or option B. (If you choose an Adventure, choose one you have not already earned.)
 Discuss with your counselor what kind of science, technology, engineering, and math was used in the adventure or option.
     * *Wolf Cub Scouts:* Digging in the Past, Germs Alive!
         {{#note type="counselor"}}**Digging in the Past:** Paleontology and geology{{/note}}
         {{#note type="counselor"}}**Germs Alive!:** Biology{{/note}}